RUNNING BUG FARM

 Wool mites in angora rabbits look like dandruff.
 They are a small parasite that borrows under the rabbit's skin.
 They can cause hair loss & extreme itching.
 Not to mention, your once beautiful bunny wool will mat close to the skin & have tons of little white specks in it; not the sort of fiber you want to use for spinning!

-If your angora bunny already has wool mites, you can treat with Revolution (also known as Stronghold), 1% Ivomec, or 1% Agrimectin Ivermectin (typically a little cheaper than Ivomec) using the chart above.
+If your angora bunny already has wool mites, you can treat with Revolution (also known as Stronghold), 1% Ivomec, or 1% Agri-mectin (Agri-mectin generic ivermectin is typically a little cheaper than Ivermectin) using the chart above.
 Repeat after two weeks.
 After the second treatment, treat once a month just like you would for treating your cat or dog for fleas.
 If you decide to use Ivermectin injection rather than Revolution, I recommend using it as a spot-on treatment just like you do Revolution.
 Please keep in mind that using the injection types on rabbits is considered off-label use.

 If your angora rabbit doesn't show signs of fur mites, I recommend treating once a month for preventative measures.